raihan71/web-a11y-guide/README.md

-# web-a11y-guide
+# web-a11y-guide 💪🦾🦿🧏‍♂️👨🏻‍🦯
 Web accessibility guidelines

-See the docs of a11y on how to write web benefits everyone.
+Web accessibility is about recognizing the importance of designing websites that are accessible to all users, understanding the guidelines and best practices, and implementing inclusive design principles to ensure a more inclusive and equitable digital environment.
+See the docs of a11y on how to write web benefits everyone below.

 Links
 -----
+#### General
 - [Intro to Web A11Y][0]
 - [Mozilla: Accessibility][1]
 - [a11y in React.js][2]